hbatistuzzo/Covid_SQL/README.md

 <p align="center"><img src="images/sql2.png"width="100%"/></p>

 ...
+Which will also fail unless you have previously installed the Microsoft Integration Services.
+You hadn't?
+Well uninstall Microsoft Server entirely and follow the custom instructions included in [this cryptic page from Microsoft itself](https://learn.microsoft.com/en-us/sql/integration-services/install-windows/install-integration-services?view=sql-server-ver16).

+...
 Which works!
 Will this be the last time we are confounded by this Microsoft treachery?
 I highly doubt it.
 Anyway: